DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 <br>

 - [**S**ym(bol)][ErgSym] mods usually prioritize the common <kbd>'"</kbd> (Apostrophe/Quote) and <kbd>-_</kbd> (Hyphen/Underscore) keys.
-- Graphite already moves most of the symbol keys around in its own fashion, so not everyone may want a further Sym mod?
+- Graphite already moves most of the symbol keys around in its own fashion, so not everyone may want a further Sym mod.
+- As seen below though, the Gralmak variant is in itself a Sym (UnSym) mod, making for familiar AngleWideSym combos.
 - I'd advise moving the Quote key to be even more accessible.
 Especially if using the `HB` (keymap friendly) variant!
 - For Wide variants, a Sym mod is beneficial.
-I've proposed Graphite WideSym variants similar to my other WS layout variants.
+I've proposed Graphite WideSym variants similar to my other WideSym layout variants.
-- The best tack is to do a Sym mod for the hyphen only, as I prefer that to be on the upper row instead of the lower row.
+- I prefer the hyphen on the upper row instead of the lower row.
+Seems this is a matter of individual preference.
 - For ISO that's easily achievable, but for ANSI you have no extra key to the right of Quote (Graphite Comma).
 - The solution for ANSI seems to be to bring Comma back to the lower row, and with that the `E,` same-finger bigram.
 Let me know if you have a better suggestion.
 <br>